kkweon/kkweon.github.io/src/posts/2020-08-18-do-not-use-go-like-java/index.md

 Ok, so what should I have done is

-- producers should return a concret type
+- producers should return a concrete type.
 - define interface in the consumer and only define what is used.

 For example,